NIU1638962/iot-server/README.md

 The server works deploying a Docker container.
 And launching the server in it, using the port `8080`.

-Where here we can see an example of the frontend:
+Here we can see an example of the frontend:
 ![Image of the front end of the WebPage provided by the server](images/frontend.png)

 ## Installation Guide